parthiv-dev/decentralised-trading-platform/README.md

 #### TradingPlatform Contract

+TODO for 3.1.
+Smart Contracts:
+- NFT contract for Pokemon cards following ERC271 contract
+- Comprehensive metadata for Pokemon characteristics
+- Secure minting functionalities
+- Access control

+- Card listing
+- Fixed-price sales
+- Auctions
+- Secure withdrawal patterns
+- Understanding of smart contract optimization
+- Security best practices in implementation
+- Simplicity

+The [TradingPlatform.sol](contracts\TradingPlatform.sol) is as the name says a contract for the trading plaform where tokens can be listed for selling, auctioned and bought.
+Additionally, users are able to securily their earned funds (by buying and selling NFT tokens) to their wallet (Metamask).

 [TradingPlatform.sol](contracts\TradingPlatform.sol) incoporates [PokemonCard.sol](contracts\PokemonCard.sol) in the sense that one first deploys [PokemonCard.sol](contracts\PokemonCard.sol), receives its contract address and then calls (the constructor of) [TradingPlatform.sol](contracts\TradingPlatform.sol), giving the contract address of [PokemonCard.sol](contracts\PokemonCard.sol) as an input.
 Furthermore, [TradingPlatform.sol](contracts\TradingPlatform.sol) calls several functions of [PokemonCard.sol](contracts\PokemonCard.sol) in its own functions.